neurodata/treeple/DEVELOPING.md

 # Cython and C++

-The general design of scikit-tree follows that of the tree-models inside scikit-learn, where tree-based models are inherently Cythonized, or written with C++.
+The general design of treeple follows that of the tree-models inside scikit-learn, where tree-based models are inherently Cythonized, or written with C++.
 Then the actual forest (e.g. RandomForest, or ExtraForest) is just a Python API wrapper that creates an ensemble of the trees.

 In order to develop new tree models, generally Cython and C++ code will need to be written in order to optimize the tree building process, otherwise fitting a single forest model would take very long.

 # Making a Release

-Scikit-tree is in-line with scikit-learn and thus relies on each new version released there.
-Moreover, scikit-tree relies on compiled code, so releases are a bit more complex than the typical Python package.
+treeple is in-line with scikit-learn and thus relies on each new version released there.
+Moreover, treeple relies on compiled code, so releases are a bit more complex than the typical Python package.

 1. Download wheels from GH Actions and put all wheels into a ``dist/`` folder

-<https://github.com/neurodata/scikit-tree/actions/workflows/build_wheels.yml> will have all the wheels for common OSes built for each Python version.
+<https://github.com/neurodata/treeple/actions/workflows/build_wheels.yml> will have all the wheels for common OSes built for each Python version.

 2. Upload wheels to test PyPi